Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 3. Update the AVM Module Indexes, following the [process documented internally](https://dev.azure.com/CSUSolEng/Azure%20Verified%20Modules/_wiki/wikis/AVM%20Internal%20Wiki/286/Module-index-file-update-process).
 4. Get the new owner(s) and any new contributor(s) added to the related `-module-owners-` or `-module-contributors-` teams.
 See [SNFR20](/Azure-Verified-Modules/specs/shared/#id-snfr20---category-contributionsupport---github-teams-only) for more details.
 5. Remove the information notice (i.e., the file that states that `⚠️THIS MODULE IS CURRENTLY ORPHANED.⚠️, etc.` ):
-    - In case of a Bicep module, delete the `ORPHANED.md` file from the module's root.
+    - In case of a Bicep module:
+      - Delete the `ORPHANED.md` file from the module's root.
+      - Run the [`avm/utilities/tools/Set-AVMModule.ps1`](https://github.com/Azure/bicep-registry-modules/blob/main/avm/utilities/tools/Set-AVMModule.ps1) utility.
+This removed the re-generates the module’s `README.md` file, so that the `README.md` file will also contain the same notice in its header.
+      - Make sure the the `README.md` file no longer has the information notice in its header (right after the title).
     - In case of a Terraform module, remove the information notice from the `README.md` file in the module's root.
+    - Once the information notice is removed, submit a Pull Request.
 6. Use the following text to confirm the new ownership of an orphaned module:

 {{< expand "➕ Final Confirmation for New Owners of an Orphaned Module" "expand/collapse" >}}